Victor Duval

-Victor Diederichs Duval (16 March 1879 – 4 October 1945) was a British suffragist.
-He founded the Men's Political Union for Women's Enfranchisement (MPU) in 1910.
+Victor Diederichs Duval (1885–1945) was a British suffragist and political activist.
+He is best known for founding the Men’s Political Union for Women’s Enfranchisement (MPU) in 1910.
+He was imprisoned for suffrage-related activism and later returned to electoral politics as an unsuccessful Liberal parliamentary candidate in the 1920s.

 Early life

 Duval was the son of Emily Hayes and Ernest Charles Augustus Diederichs Duval, a German immigrant of potentially Jewish background.
 His mother and maternal aunt are both recorded as having been members of the Jewish League for Woman Suffrage.
 Duval came from a middle class family, all of whom supported votes for women.

 His parents, as well his siblings, were fellow suffragists.
 Most notably his sister Elsie Duval, who was the second person to be released under the Prisoners (Temporary Discharge for Ill Health) Act 1913 (the so-called "Cat and Mouse law"), and was married to fellow suffrage campaigner Hugh Franklin.

 Activism

 Liberals

-When the Liberal government refused to recognise women's right to vote, Duval, who was the secretary of the Clapham League of Young Liberals, resigned the party in protest, he rejoined after women in the UK were granted the right to vote.
+Before entering the suffrage movement, Duval served as secretary of the Clapham League of Young Liberals.
+When the Liberal government refused to recognise women's right to vote, Duval resigned the party in protest."

 After witnessing a woman being shovingly ejected from a Liberal gathering, he said: "The men who identify as liberals make me ashamed.
 They have insulted women, pulled the liberal flag into the street, and trampled on it, and for that I am ashamed of them."

+Duval rejoined after women in the UK were granted the right to vote.